List of political parties in London

-Various political parties and organisations hold elected representation in the thirty-two London borough councils.
-This list includes the parties of the 1,851 borough councillors, but excludes the City of London Corporation as its elections are nominally fought in a nonpartisan system.
-Councillors were elected most recently in the 2022 London local elections, whereas the London Assembly was elected in the 2024 London Assembly election and MPs were elected in the 2024 general election.
+Various political parties and organisations have elected representation in London's local government.
+This list includes the parties contesting elections to the thirty-two London borough councils and the City of London Corporation.
+London borough councillors were elected most recently in the 2022 London local elections, whereas the London Assembly was elected in the 2024 London Assembly election and MPs were elected in the 2024 general election.